The most frequent questions we get about our cruises and answers that work!

 You can’t bring your own food on board, apart from for special dietary requirements.
 This also applies to drink: drinks are not allowed to be brought on board (including water) as the boat runs its own bar on a tab system, and drinking water is provided.

 Our boats do not have card facilities onboard.
 All payments for your bar tab can be made only by cash locally on your last day before you check out of the boat.
-The cash payment can be done in Croatian Kuna, Euro, or a mixture of the two.
+The cash payment can be done in Euro.

 Between 25 to 38 passengers, with 4 or 5 crew members.

 We have 2 age categories: 20-39s, and Mixed-age.